greyr0ad/spectre-m2/README.md

 footprint after rollback.

 This is a cache-state disclosure primitive, not an arbitrary write primitive.
-The cleaned artifact also does not claim a universal read from unrelated processes.
+The artifact does not claim a universal read from unrelated processes.
 The strongest demos here are same-process and separately compiled victim-object demos that require a reachable victim-side prefetch gadget.

 ## Repository Layout